UPGDLHUB/compiler-plugin/README.md

 mvn clean package
 ```

-The JAR will usually be created here:
+The generated JAR is usually located in:

 ```text
 target/